 Added Benefits of Guides

-We recommend that, if you plan for a single-day hike, you can do trekking without a guide in Himalaya.
+We recommend that, if you plan for a single-day hike, you can trek without a guide in the Himalayas.
 However, if you’re planning a trek that lasts more than a day, we strongly advise you to get the aid of a guide.
 For all the reasons mentioned above, it is wise and a lot safer to hire a local guide during your trek.

-Hire a porter if you carry a heavy bag.
+- Hire a porter if you can't carry a heavy bag.